kaii-zen/anxt/examples/asg/README.md

  ASG Example

-This demonstrates how to use Anxt to run launch an autoscaling group in EC2 and configuring its `motd` using an SSM parameter.
+This demonstrates how to use Anxt to launch an autoscaling group in EC2 and configuring its `motd` using an SSM parameter.

 | File         | Description                                  |
 | ---          | ---                                          |